Missional living: Background

-In Christianity, missional living is the adoption of the posture, thinking, behaviors, and practices of a missionary to engage others with the gospel message.
-The missional church movement, a church renewal movement predicated on the necessity of missional living by Christians, gained popularity at the end of the twentieth century due to advocates like Tim Keller and others in the Gospel and Our Culture Network.
-Advocates contrast missional living with the concept of a select group of "professional" missionaries, emphasizing that all Christians should be involved in the Great Commission of Jesus Christ.
+The Missional Church Movement, a church renewal movement based on the necessity of missional living by Christians, gained popularity at the end of the twentieth century, mainly due to the publication of “Missional Church” by Darrell Guder in 1998, and advocates like Tim Keller Advocates contrast missional living in ordinary life with the idea of a select group of "professional" missionaries, emphasizing that all Christians should be involved in the Great Commission of Jesus Christ.

-Understanding missional
+Terminology

 The missional living concept is rooted in the Missio dei (Latin, "the sending of God").

-In 1934, Karl Hartenstein, a German missiologist, coined the phrase in response to Karl Barth and his emphasis on actio Dei ("the action of God").
-In their view, missional activities stemming from God.
-The Triune God is the primary acting agent in the world and within the church.
+In 1934, Karl Hartenstein, a German missiologist, coined the phrase in response to Karl Barth and his emphasis on actio Dei ("the action of God"), seeing God as the primary acting agent in the world and within the church.

+During the International Missionary Council conferences of the 1950s and 1960s, Mission Theology began to take shape.
+It came to public attention in 1962, in Johannes Blauw’s book The Missionary Nature of the Church.

-According to Lesslie Newbigin and Jesus' statements in the Gospel according to John, every Christian has been sent by Jesus with the gospel together in community to those in the surrounding culture for the sake of the King and His kingdom: “The Church is sent into the world to continue that which he came to do, in the power of the same Spirit, reconciling people to God.”
+In 1983, Anglican Bishop, and missionary to India, Lesslie Newbigin published The Other Side of 1984, which looked at the close ties between Western Christianity and Western society and the loss of influence which the church had had upon society around it.
+In 1989 he wrote that according to Jesus’s statements in the Gospel of John, every Christian has been sent by Jesus with the gospel into the community to live with those in the surrounding culture for the sake of the King and His kingdom: “The Church is sent into the world to continue that which he came to do, in the power of the same Spirit, reconciling people to God.”
 Jesus said, “As the Father has sent Me, I am sending you” (John 20:21).

 "No one can say: ‘Since I’m not called to be a missionary, I do not have to evangelize my friends and neighbors.’
 There is no difference, in spiritual terms, between a missionary witnessing in his hometown and a missionary witnessing in Katmandu, Nepal.
-We are all called to go—even if it is only to the next room, or the next block.”"
+We are all called to go - even if it is only to the next room, or the next block.”"